 Benefits of Detox

-Participating within residential treatment that supplies detox enables individuals to kick start their journeys towards recovery.
+Participating within residential treatment that supplies opioid detox enables individuals to kick start their journeys towards recovery.
 When ending one’s use of opioids, regardless of whether it is heroin or a prescription painkiller, uncomfortable mental and physical symptoms are going to develop.
 Known as withdrawal, these symptoms cause an individual to go back to the abuse of his or her substance of choice.
-When not in the care of certified professionals, an individual is likely to go back to the abuse of opioids and keep on with his or her addictive habits.
+When not in the care of certified professionals at a detox center, an individual is likely to go back to the abuse of opioids and keep on with his or her addictive habits.
 However, by obtaining care that includes detox, the following can occur instead:

 - The chances of being able to abuse opioids is minor, as those within treatment do not have access to their substance(s) of choice.